Derived category of moduli of pointed curves -- II: Introduction

-The existence of full exceptional collections on $\ocM_{0,n}$ is a straightforward consequence of Kapranov's description \cite{Kapranov} of $\ocM_{0,n}$ as an iterated blow-up of $\PP^n$, Orlov's theorem on semi-orthogonal decompositions (s.o.d.) on blow-ups \cite{Orlov blow-up} and Beilinson's theorem \cite{Beilinson}: the lines bundles $\cO, \cO(1),\ldots, \cO(n)$ form a full exceptional collection in $D^b(\PP^n)$.
-However, Kapranov's model and therefore these collections are not $S_n$-invariant.
-On the other hand, $\ocM_{0,n}$ admits a presentation as an iterated $S_n$-equivariant blow-up of the symmetric GIT quotient $\X_n=(\PP^1)^n\sslash\PGL_2$.
-We compute ``equivariant minimal models'' of all loci appearing in the process of blowing-up in Section \ref{reduction section}, which gives an equivariant s.o.d. of derived category of $\ocM_{0,n}$ into derived categories of much simpler moduli spaces, which we call $\M_{p,q}$, which parametrize nodal curves with $p$ ``heavy'' and $q$ ``light'' points.
-The study of these moduli spaces, which are ``equivariantly minimal'' with respect to $S_p\times S_q$, is the main focus of this paper.
+{\bf Motivation and discussion.} The existence of a full exceptional collection on $\ocM_{0,n}$ is a corollary of Kapranov's description \cite{Kapranov} of $\ocM_{0,n}$ as an iterated blow-up of $\PP^{n-3}$, Orlov's theorem on semi-orthogonal decompositions (s.o.d.) of blow-ups with smooth centers \cite{Orlov blow-up} and existence of a full exceptional collection $\cO, \ldots, \cO(k)$ in $D^b(\PP^k)$ \cite{Beilinson}.
+However, Kapranov's model is not equivariant and therefore objects in these collections are not permuted by $S_n$.
+Before asking the reader to embark on the long journey, we would like to offer some motivation for the study of of equivariant exceptional collections and discuss potential directions for future research.

-Understanding the derived category of $\ocM_{0,n}$ was initiated in the work of Manin and Smirnov \cite{ManinSmirnov1} and Ballard, Favero and Katzarkov \cite{BFK}.
-Part of the motivation in \cite{ManinSmirnov1} was to study the relationship between derived categories and quantum cohomology, by analogy with Dubrovin's conjecture for Fano varieties \cite{Dubrovin,KuznetsovSmirnov}.
+{\bf Symmetric $\ocM_{0,n}$.} The Deligne--Mumford stack $[\ocM_{0,n}/S_n]$ is a compactification of the moduli space of $n$ unordered points in $\bP^1$.
+It frequently appears in moduli theory, for example in the study of the ample cone of~$\ocM_g$, see \cite{GKM}.
+We will show that our exceptional collection is $S_n$-equivariant in a strong sense (see Definition~\ref{sDGASGASFGARH}:) the $S_n$-orbits of the exceptional objects in Theorem~\ref{MainTh} induce a s.o.d.~ of the derived category of $[\ocM_{0,n}/S_n]$ into derived categories of representations of subgroups of $S_n$, see Lemma~\ref{asfvqg}.

+{\bf Keel--Hassett program.} From a modern perspective, $[\ocM_{0,n}/S_n]$ is the $r=1$ case of the Koll\'ar--Shepherd-Barron--Alexeev compactification of the moduli space of smooth hypersurfaces $D\subset\bP^r$ of degree $n\ge r+2$, viewed as log canonical pairs $(\bP^r,D)$, see \cite{Hac}.
+The Keel--Hassett program is the analysis of wall crossing between moduli spaces of log canonical pairs $(\bP^r,\epsilon D)$ with $\frac{r+1}{n}\le \epsilon\le1$.
+Little is known about the cohomology or derived categories of these spaces but the hope is that the Keel--Hassett program breaks them into pieces corresponding to smaller~$\epsilon$ and to the centers of blow-downs or flips.
+For $r=2$, the first model ($\epsilon=\frac{3}{n}$) was described by Hacking \cite{Hac}.
+For $r=1$, the first model (with $\epsilon=\frac{2}{n}$) is the quotient stack $[\X_n/S_n]$, where $\X_n$ is the symmetric GIT quotient $(\PP^1)^n\sslash\PGL_2$.
+Via~symplectic reduction, $\X_n$ can be identified with the well-studied moduli space of equilateral polygons in $\Bbb R^3$ \cite{Kly,KaMi,HK}.

+The Keel--Hassett program for $\ocM_{0,n}$, completed by Hassett \cite{Ha}, gives a presentation of $\ocM_{0,n}$ as an iterated $S_n$-equivariant blow-up of $\X_n$.
+This presentation, analyzed in detail in Section~\ref{reduction section}, yields an equivariant s.o.d.\ of $D^b(\ocM_{0,n})$ into derived categories of simple moduli spaces $\M_{p,q}$, parametrizing nodal curves with $p$ ``heavy'' and $q$ ``light'' points (see Notation \ref{precise weights}).